BNSF Railway v. Loos (Decision March 4, 2019)

 Michael Loos was a brakeman and conductor for BNSF Railway Company.
 In 2010, he fell on a snow-covered drainage grate in a BNSF train yard and twisted his knee, causing him to miss work.
 He sued BNSF for negligence.
 He won a jury verdict of $100,000 for medical expenses and $30,000 for lost wages.
 This case concerns who pays taxes on the $30,000: just BNSF, or both BNSF and Loos?

-This case will turn on the Court's interpretation of the word "compensation."
-If the Court thinks "compensation" includes payment for lost work time (Loos's $30,000), Loos will have to help BNSF pay some of the taxes (his $4,000 share).
-But if the Court decides lost work-time is not compensation (which is what the lower courts ruled), then Loos will not have to pay anything.
+In this case, the Court was asked to evaluate the word "compensation" in the Railroad Retirement Tax Act.
+BNSF argued "compensation" includes payment for lost work time (Loos's $30,000) so Loos should pay taxes on it (his $4,000 share).
+In opposition, Loos argued lost work-time is not compensation (which is what the lower courts ruled) so he should not have to pay anything.